 Dustin is an evolutionary ecologist who is seeking to improve our understanding of how energy moves through biological systems.

-Dr Michael McDonald
+A/Professor Michael McDonald

 Mike and his research group evolve populations of microbes in a variety of laboratory environments, with the goal to understand how organisms adapt to better fit their environment.